This post may contain affiliate links.

 • For anyone who wants the color to be really bright – especially those with black hair – chalk each strand white before adding other colors.

-• Don’t chalk your hair wearing silk.
+• Don’t chalk your hair wearing silk or fabrics you don’t wish to stain.

 • Choose non-toxic hair crayons.